SantaLMP05/Daily-Report/README.md

 ### ✅ Conclusion
 The dashboard was optimized for responsiveness and scroll issues were resolved by simplifying the layout.
 Chart rendering was fixed with defined heights, and a modular LicenseCheck widget was added for better license management.
 Overall, the UI is now cleaner and more user-friendly across devices.

+# ✅ Development Report
+**Date:** June 3, 2025
+**Module:** Dashboard card hide/show content

+### Refactored
+ - The DashboardCardsWidget has been refactored to improve its structure and functionality.
+ - Visibility settings are fetched from the database and applied to the UI.
+Only visible items are rendered.